AshFoster/mh-plumbing-heating/README.md

 Here, the user goals are considered and outlined with the aim of having a clear understanding of what thought process users of the site are likely to go through, and what they might expect from the website.

-The website's owner's goals are also be considered, and when combined with the user goals, will provide ideas for potential features for the website.
+The website's owner's goals are also considered, and when combined with the user goals, will provide ideas for potential features for the website.

 - __User Goals__